eea/art17-consultation/docs/overview/source/database.rst

 Backend
 -------

-We're using a single database on a MySQL server running on localhost.
+We're using a single database on a Postgres server running on localhost.
 Each table has a corresponding class in ``models``, and the rows in the table are instances of that class.